-Every accident is analysed, the direct and root causes identified.
-Accidents where lessons can be learned will be discussed at the relevant forum e.g. Local Liaison Committees.
-The Group Harbour Master may require a formal investigation depending on the nature of the accident.
-A report will be compiled to capture the investigation findings, conclusion and any recommendations.
+Every accident needs to be investigated and analysed, the direct and root causes identified.
+Accidents where lessons can be learned will be discussed at the relevant forum e.g. Local Liaison Committees and MMT and if necessary a LI Proforma completed and distributed.

+The Group Harbour Master may require a formal investigation depending on the nature of the accident, this is defined in SSP011 A report will be compiled to capture the investigation findings, conclusion and any recommendations.
 If the MAIB indicate they will be investigating, the level of any port formal investigation will be decided by the GHM.
+If an offence has been committed then enforcement action should be initiated

 The MCA is notified if there is a deficiency which may affect the safe navigation of the vessel, or which may pose a threat of harm to the marine environment as per The Merchant Shipping (Port State Control) Regulations 2012 and MGN 564.
 This is explained in further detail along with agreed KPIs in SSP011.